 As mentioned, EVOO helps to regulate insulin levels.
 This can help to prevent diabetes as well as improve the health of diabetics.
 In fact, a study published in the journal Nutrition and Diabetes found that a Mediterranean diet rich in EVOO helped to significantly reduce the risk of type II diabetes.

 What’s more, adding EVOO to a meal that’s rich in sugar or carbs will even help to slow down the elevation of your blood sugar.
-This can then help to regulate insulin levels.
+This can then help regulate insulin levels.

 8. You’ll slow down the aging process

 The aging process is inevitable and it cannot be stopped.
 However, it is important to stop premature aging as this can increase the risk of chronic diseases.
-The best way to this would be to protect the cells from free radicals.
+The best way to do this would be to protect the cells from free radicals.

 Rich in the antioxidant secoiridoids, EVOO helps to prevent the premature and rapid aging of skin cells, and as a result, it helps to protect against the formation of chronic diseases such as cancer (10).